The 'Gun Violence'?

 Similarly, U.S. murder rates have trended downward in the last decade as more states have implemented “right to carry” laws, which make the criminal task of choosing unarmed victims more difficult.
 To paraphrase Thomas Sowell, “Most criminals aren’t that stupid; they tend to go where the guns aren’t.”

 The same correlations are in evidence around the world.
-Nations with the highest per-capita possession of firearms, such as Switzerland (where most households contain at least one “assault weapon” as part of their “well regulated militia”) are among those with the lowest murder rates.
+Some nations with the highest per-capita possession of firearms, such as Switzerland (where most households contain at least one “assault weapon” as part of their “well regulated militia”) are among those with the lowest murder rates.
 Conversely, nations like the UK, with the most restrictive gun laws, are now experiencing escalating crime rates.

 The UK’s gun restrictions, for example, did not stop a sociopath from slaughtering 16 kindergarteners and their teacher in Dunblane, Scotland, three years before Columbine.
 As a result of that shooting, all handguns were confiscated (similar to Sen. Diane Feinstein’s proposal after Columbine).
 The result?
 By 2002, England and Wales had the highest incidence of “very serious” offences (18 crimes per 100 people) among the 17 developed Western nations.
 Second in line is Australia (16 per 100) where many classes of guns have also been confiscated.
 The incidence of “violent crime” is 3.6 per 100 in the UK, compared with 1.9 per 100 in the U.S.

 Gun confiscation has never protected anyone.
-Gun restrictions have not protected citizens in Atlanta, Washington, D.C., New York or Boston, much less anyone in Columbine or Red Lake.
+Gun restrictions have not protected citizens in Atlanta, Washington, D.C., Chicago, Detroit, New York or Boston, much less anyone in Columbine or Red Lake.
 Nor did such laws protect Jews from Hitler or Stalin or Chinese peasants from Mao, etc., ad infinitum.